azsk/AzTS-docs/MMA Removal Utility/SingleTenantSetupInstallation.md

 ### **Step 2 of 2.
 Consolidated installation**
 Consolidated installation can be done using Install-AzTSMMARemovalUtilitySolutionConsolidated.

 The AzTS MMA Removal Utility solution works in 2 phases:
 1. Discovers VMs and VM Extensions to identify the VMs from which MMA Agent will be removed for which setup requires ***Reader*** access on the scope being configured.
 2. Removes MMA Extensions from the eligible VMs for which setup requires ***Virtual Machine Contributor*** access on the scopes being configured.
 Scopes Configured can be a Tenant/ManagementGroup(s)/Subscription(s) or both ManagementGroup(s) and Subscription(s).

-For executing the above phases, setup requires a [User-Assigned Managed Identity (MI)](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (identity part of the setup) which has 'Reader and Virtual Machine Contributor' access on target scopes configured.
+For executing the above phases, setup requires a [User-Assigned Managed Identity (MI)](https: //docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (identity part of the setup) which has 'Reader and Virtual Machine Contributor' access on target scopes configured.

-> _Note:_
+> _Note: _
 > 1. _For creation of remediation user-assigned MI and the setup (preferably in separate new RGs), user running this script should have **Owner** access on the subscription in which MI is being created.
 If the setup is being done in an existing RG, user should have **Owner** access on the RG._
 >
-> 2. _For granting remediation user-assigned MI with above mentioned roles on the target scopes, user running this script should have **User Access Administrator (UAA) or Owner** on the configurged scopes.
+> 2. _For granting remediation user-assigned MI with above mentioned roles on the target scopes, user running this script should have **User Access Administrator (UAA) or Owner** on the configured scopes.
 For example, the setup is being configured for a subscription 'x', user should be having UAA role assignment on the subscription 'x' to be able to grant the remediated user-assigned MI with the required permissions._
 >

 Install-AzTSMMARemovalUtilitySolutionConsolidated PowerShell command will perform the following operations:

 - Installs required Az modules.
 - Setup remediation user-assigned managed identity.